How to Grow Sweet Potatoes in Melbourne 54

 Sweet potatoes are an easy crop to grow in Melbourne

 The easiest way to grow sweet potatoes is by taking cuttings from an existing vine.
-This can be done at any time of the year.
+This can be done at any time the plant is strong and healthy.
 In Melbourne, it is usually done in May when the previous crop is lifted.
 The cuttings can be placed in a jar of water to take root.
-We’ve also had success with immediately potting cuttings up in potting mix.
+I’ve also had success with immediately potting cuttings up in potting mix.

 How to grow sweet potatoes Melbourne